cloud66/help-old/api.md

 ```

 # Stacks
-Most of the interactions with Cloud 66 API are performed at the stack level.
+Most interactions with the Cloud 66 API are performed at the stack level.
 Using the Stacks resource, you can list stacks and view stack details, but you can only create, update, or delete stacks using the UI dashboard.

 ### Methods
-Using the Stacks endpoint, you can submit requests for the following methods.
+Using the Stacks endpoint, you can submit requests using the following methods.
 * [List all stacks](#List all stacks)
 * [View a stack](#View a stack)
 * [List all stack actions](#List all stack actions)
 * [View a stack action](#View a stack action)
 * [Perform a stack action](#Perform a stack action)

-### The stack object
+### <a name="The stack object"></a> The stack object
 | Property | Data type | Description | Sample value |
 | ---------- | ------------ | -------------------------------- | ------------- |
 | uid | string | The unique identifier of the stack. | 5be6b763474b0eafa5fafb64bff0ba80 |